NixOS/nixpkgs/nixos/modules/system/boot/loader/external/external.md

 You can replace the built-in bootloader support with your own tooling using the "external" bootloader option.

-Imagine you have created a new packaged called FooBoot.
+Imagine you have created a new package called FooBoot.
 FooBoot provides a program at `${pkgs.fooboot}/bin/fooboot-install` which takes the system closure's path as its only argument and configures the system's bootloader.

 You can enable FooBoot like this: